 Dams and weirs can also be used to re-charge groundwater for use by irrigators.

-Distribution systems use a network of pipes and/or channels to deliver water to properties which are not necessarily adjacent to a watercourse.
+Distribution systems use a network of pipes and/or channels to deliver water to properties that are not necessarily adjacent to a watercourse.

 Distribution systems can enable a greater geographical spread of irrigation districts and can facilitate common infrastructure such as mills and processing facilities.

-Irrigation prices reviewed by the QCA generally take the form of a 'two-part tariff'.
+Irrigation prices that we review generally take the form of a ‘two-part tariff’.
 This means that irrigators pay two types of prices:

-Fixed tariffs are paid according to the amount of water access entitlements (WAEs) held by irrigators.
+Fixed tariffs are paid according to the amount of water access entitlements (WAEs) that irrigators hold.